bananza-team/bananza-video-sharing/bananza-backend/README.md

 docker run --name postgres-container -p 5432:5432 -e POSTGRES_PASSWORD=mypassword -d postgres
 ```

-3. Enter the container (if this step is done right after 3. you should already be in it), and create a database named "bananza", and an "admin" user for it:
+3. Enter the container (if this step is done right after 3. you should already be in it), use the psql script, enter the root password you just set up, and create a database named "bananza", with an "admin" user for it:
 ```
+psql -u postgres
-CREATE DATABASE myDB;
+CREATE DATABASE bananza;
-CREATE USER myUser WITH PASSWORD ‘myPassword’;
+CREATE USER admin WITH PASSWORD ‘admin’;
-GRANT ALL PRIVILEGES ON myDB TO myUser;
+GRANT ALL PRIVILEGES ON bananza TO admin;
 ```

 ---